Ousmane Ouattara

-Ousmane Adama Ouattara (born 22 December 1993) is an Ivorian professional footballer who plays as a centre-back US Monastir and the Ivory Coast national team.
+Ousmane Adama Ouattara (born 22 December 1993) is an Ivorian professional footballer who plays as a centre-back.

 Career

 Ouattara began his senior career in the Ivory Coast with Séwé FC.
 After 5 years there, and a couple of Ivory Coast Ligue 1 titles he moved to the Egyptian club Smouha SC, followed with a stint at the Nigerian club Oyah Sports FC.
 He returned to the Ivory Coast with FC San Pédro.
 In the beginning of the 2019 season, he moved to the Congolese side AS Vita Club.
 He was named as AS Vita's best player of the year for the 2019-20 season.

 International career

 Ouattara debuted with the Ivory Coast national team in a 1–1 friendly tie with Zambia on 25 October 2014, scoring his side's only goal.